16 Iceland Travel Tips to Know Before Your Trip

 Other Travel Tips and Facts About Iceland

-Here are some other fun travel tips or facts about Iceland to get excited about your trip!
+- Here is some other fun Iceland tips and facts about Iceland to get excited about your trip!

 - Iceland has quite a few black sand beaches.
 One of the most popular is in Vik and Diamond beach on the South coast.